petezybrick/awsspotbatch/README.md

 	* Note that depending on any errors you encounter, you may want to also purge the Master and Request SQS Queues

-##Any issues, please contact me at pete.zybrick@ipc-global.com or pzybrick@gmail.com, put "SpotBatch" in the subject..
+##Any issues, please contact me at pete.zybrick@ipc-global.com or pzybrick@gmail.com, put "SpotBatch" in the subject...